rachel140/ISN-Project-S4/REPORT_use_of_AI.md

 We wrote the following prompt:
 *"Can you provide a function allowing to zoom on the map of the Earth (created by the function generate_base_image), where the mouse cursor is placed and unzoom, using the scroll of the mouse?"*

+Finally, we had to do the class Profileview.
+This class shows the elevation of a country from the side.
+At first, we had a simple code that drew a line of the average elevation and added a blue rectangle to represent the sea, this was loaded onto a canvas (you can find the original code in the script under the name draw_profile.